jeremyabbott/FsBlog/source/blog/2015/02-11-JavaScriptTheGoodParts.md

     Description = "";
 }

-#JavaScript: The Good Parts - The Good Parts

 I've been meaning to read _JavaScript: The Good Parts_ by Douglas Crockford for over a year.
 It's been sitting on my stack of shame (stack of programming books I have every intention of reading) collecting dust for MONTHS.
 It's an understatement to say that I'd been doing myself a disservice to not have read it sooner.
 Crockford's book provides a concise yet complete assessment of all of JavaScript's frustrating nuances.

  JavaScript is a hastily constructed language that was shipped before it had time to be polished.
 The web runs on a half-baked language!
 However, by using a subset of JavaScript, and following a few rules, we can make writing and maintaining JavaScript manageable.
 The book is a quick and enjoyable read in no small part  because Crockford is not afraid to point out the terrible features of the language.
 In a general sense JavaScript can cause a lot of heartache because its familiar syntax coaxes you into believing it behaves like the languages that syntax came from.
 This leads to code being written based on incorrect assumptions.